An Open Letter to the Graduating Class of 2021

 What I’m asking you to do, is slow down.
 Take a deep breath and enjoy every moment!

-And take a moment now to contemplate your relationship with this world and your life, and what you want it to be.
+Put everything on pause, and take a moment now to contemplate your relationship with this world and your life, and what you want it to be.

 Cherish your time.